 Why it’s important for your teen to attend driving school

 For many Canadian teens, learning how to drive is an important rite of passage into adulthood.
-Getting a 7L license is a great moment for many young people, but for their parents, it’s also the start of a whole new set of worries.
+Getting a 7L licence is a great moment for many young people, but for their parents, it’s also the start of a whole new set of worries.
 To make sure that your children become safe drivers, you should encourage them to get the practice they need with professional guidance from a driving school.

 At North Shore Driving School, we’ve been helping Vancouverites learn how to become safe, responsible drivers since 1961.
 If your teen is ready to learn how to drive, here are just a few reasons that attending driving school is one of the best possible ways for him or her to acquire this skill.